Death Eater: Severus Snape

 Severus Snape is characterised as a person of considerable complexity, whose coldly sarcastic and controlled exterior conceals deep emotions and anguish.
 In the first novel of the series, Snape is a teacher who is hostile from the start toward Harry and is built up to be the primary antagonist until the final chapters.
 As the series progresses, Snape's portrayal evolves from that of a malicious and partisan teacher to that of a complex, pivotal character of moral ambiguity, whose true loyalties are not revealed until the end.
 Snape is, as revealed in Harry Potter and the Deathly Hallows, actually a spy in Voldemort's ranks for Dumbledore.
 Alan Rickman plays Severus Snape in all eight movies.

 Corban Yaxley

 Corban Yaxley is the brutal-faced Death Eater who is present in the battle in which Snape killed Dumbledore.
-He is one of the more prominent Death Eaters, and one of Voldemort's spies in the Ministry of Magic.
-In Harry Potter and the Deathly Hallows, Yaxley is invited to Malfoy Manor to witness the murder of Charity Burbage, and argues with Snape about the correct date of Harry's departure from the Dursleys', but John Dawlish, an Auror who is tricked by an Order member, gives him incorrect information.

-Yaxley places the Imperius Curse upon Pius Thicknesse, the Head of the Department of Magical Law Enforcement.
-He uses Thicknesse to Imperius the other major department heads and they allow Voldemort to murder Rufus Scrimgeour; thus Thicknesse becomes Minister for Magic.

-When Harry, Ron, and Hermione, disguised as ministry officials, enter the Ministry to find Slytherin's locket, it is revealed that Yaxley has become Head of Magical Law Enforcement.
-He also assists Dolores Umbridge in leading the Muggle-Born Registration Commission, and the two seem to have a good relationship, together humiliating the Muggle-borns.
-Both are immobilised by Harry, but Yaxley recovers and grabs Hermione while she is Apparating her friends to safety.
-Yaxley arrives with them at Grimmauld Place, thus revealing their headquarters but not to the location that the trio subsequently apparate to.

-He participates in the Battle of Hogwarts, where he duels with Professor Flitwick and is later seen among those who wait with Voldemort for Harry Potter to come to him, mistakenly believing that Harry would not come within the allotted time.
-When the battle resumes, he is defeated by George Weasley and Lee Jordan.

-Peter Mullan appears as Yaxley in the film adaptation of Deathly Hallows.
+He is portrayed by Peter Mullan in the film adaptation of Deathly Hallows.

-In popular culture
+Cultural impact

-Mexican heavy metal band Velvet Darkness released the song "Death Eaters" in 2015 as part of their debut EP Delusion.
+The Mexican heavy metal band Velvet Darkness released the song "Death Eaters" in 2015 as part of their debut EP Delusion.
 It was later rerecorded in 2018 as bonus track for their debut LP Nothing But Glory, and a music video for the song was released in 2019 with a live recording of it.